sjang1594/self-study/metal/TriangleRender/README.md

 3. Within the fragment(pixel) shader from vertex shader, return those color to draw on the screen.

+### Build on IPad
+* In order to build your app on IPad, you need to set following things:
+  * Set the developer moode
+  * Set the VPN Privacy allowed on your account

 ### Result on Preview
 <img src="../asset/img/triangle.png" alt="isolated" width="200"/>